GLOBAL MARKETS-Investors rush to bonds on economy fears

 “The hope for U.S. investors,” he said, “had been that the U.S. economy at least could continue its growth even as Europe was declining.”

-The possibility of new Federal Reserve bond purchases pushed the dollar down against the euro, although Europe’s crisis limited the single currency’s gains.
-It last traded up 0.4 percent at $1.2408 after dipping below $1.23 earlier.
+The possibility of new Federal Reserve bond purchases pushed the dollar down against the euro, though Europe’s crisis limited the single currency’s gains.
+It last traded up 0.3 percent at $1.2397 after dipping below $1.23 earlier.

 Benchmark 10-year Treasury notes rose as much as 1-4/32 in price to yield 1.442 percent, the lowest on records that date to the early 1800s, according to Reuters data.